VADERASU/survey_framework/README.md

 Note that the header section MUST be designated with a `.`, this is also true for sections nested even further in the taxonomy.
 Otherwise, your subsections will be treated as main sections.

+You can additionally specify a color for each section / subsection, with parent sections passing their colors down to their children unless overwritten.
+This lets you specify an overall color scheme for a section, with children being able to use their own colors.

+You can also specify an icon (SVG format only) that will be displayed throughout the UI.
+Please see the `icons` section below for more details.

 ### papers.bib
 Next to the `metadata.toml` file should be a `papers.bib` file.
 This should be a bibtex file containing all of the papers you plan to reference.
 This file is optional if you are not adding any new papers to an existing database.

+### icons/
+An optional `icons` directory can be provided.
+The extraction script will check for an `icon` property in the metadata.toml file and load the corresponding icon into the API's icon folder if found.

+Please note that icons *MUST* be SVG files.

 ## Installation
 The easiest way to install this package is through [poetry](https://python-poetry.org/).